InnerSourceCommons/managing-innersource-projects/README.md

 Review the [Goal-Question-Metric Approach](./measuring/gqm.md) to further understand how we structure goals, questions, and metrics.

+Review [GQM use cases and user journeys](./measuring/gqm_example/README.md) to guide their development.

 We document each goal in a separate folder in the [measuring](./measuring) directory.
 Goals link to relevant questions and metrics in the same directory.

 *Examples:*